so1icitx/CTF-s/BlueTeam/Tryhackme/splunk1/README.md

 # Investigating with Splunk: Windows Machine Backdoor Incident

 SOC Analyst Johny observed anomalous behaviors in logs from several Windows machines at Wayne Enterprises, indicating that an adversary gained access and created backdoors.
-The logs from suspected hosts were ingested into Splunk’s `main` index for investigation.
-This README details the analysis of these logs using Splunk Search Processing Language (SPL) to identify anomalies, focusing on a backdoor user, registry changes, impersonation attempts, and malicious PowerShell activity.
-Findings are supported by screenshots in `./screenshots/*.png`, adhering to the provided input without additional assumptions.

 ## Scenario

 An adversary has compromised Windows machines, creating a backdoor user and executing suspicious PowerShell commands.
 The task is to analyze logs in the `main` index to answer specific questions about the incident, including event counts, backdoor user details, registry changes, impersonation, commands used, login attempts, affected hosts, and malicious web requests.